OTTAWA, Oct. 12, 2012 /CNW/ -

 Products contaminated with E. coli O157 can pose a serious public health risk.

 To date, the Public Health Agency of Canada has been working with its health and food safety partners on an investigation into E. coli O157 illnesses that have been linked to the food safety investigation at XL Foods Inc.

-Today, one case of E. coli O157 illness under investigation in Quebec has been confirmed to be linked to the specific strain of E. coli O157 observed in the XL Foods Inc. food safety investigation.
-The individual became ill more than two weeks ago.
+Today, two additional cases of E. coli O157 illness under investigation in British Columbia have been confirmed to be linked to the specific strain of E. coli O157 observed in the XL Foods Inc. food safety investigation.
+These individuals became ill in September.

 Investigations into outbreaks of foodborne illness can be complex.
 Since September 26, 2012, the Agency has been leading a committee that includes public health and food safety experts from the Canadian Food Inspection Agency, Health Canada and Provincial and Territorial Health Authorities.
 The committee meets regularly to share and review the latest information and determine what actions should be taken to protect Canadians.

 Based on all the information collected to date—epidemiological, microbiological and food safety—the following cases of illness are linked to products from XL Foods Inc. or illnesses associated with the XL Foods Inc. food safety investigation.

 |Newfoundland and Labrador||1|